-The Karioi project focus encompasses Karioi and its coastal escarpments and forest, wetlands, freshwater and marine habitats and communities to the north and south of the mountain from Whaingaroa Harbour to Aotea Harbour.
+The focus of the Karioi Project encompasses Karioi and its coastal escarpments and forest, wetlands, freshwater and marine habitats and communities to the north and south of the mountain from Whāingaroa Harbour to Aotea Harbour.

-Seabird Monitoring Program
+Seabird Monitoring Programme

-As well as managing large-scale stoat control on over 2,300 hectares – with more than 45 km of trapping lines – we are also implementing intensive predator control of stoats, rats and feral cats around key Oi habitat to protect breeding sites along the Karioi coastline.
-We currently have over 1500 traps deployed across Karioi Maunga and the Whaingaroa coastline.
+As well as managing large-scale stoat control on over 2,300 hectares – with more than 45km of trapping lines – we are also implementing intensive predator control of stoats, rats and feral cats around key Oi habitat to protect breeding sites along the Karioi coastline.
+We currently have over 2000 traps deployed across Karioi Maunga and throughout the Whāingaroa coastline and community.

-Karioi Backyard program
+Karioi Backyard Programme

 As a significant proportion of Karioi Maunga and adjacent coastline and landscape is privately owned, active and willing landowner participation is vital to providing effective predator control.
-We aim to work with all willing landowners around Karioi and the Whaingaroa community through our “Backyard Programme”.
+We aim to work with all willing landowners around Karioi and the Whāingaroa community through our “Backyard Programme”.
 We even have a trap library that provides traps for low to no cost for backyard trappers!

-Our vision is that through the Karioi project people will develop an enhanced curiosity of the natural world and a love for nature.
+Our vision is that through the Karioi Project people will develop an enhanced curiosity of the natural world and a love for nature.
 We hope this curiosity and love will motivate them to take action in caring for our beautiful environment.

 Karioi Kids and Rangers

-Maanaki Oa Earthcare program
+Maanaki Ao Earthcare Programme

-Throughout the programme students participate in practical, hands-on activities in challenging physical environments and gain both NCEA Unit and Achievement Standards at Level 2 and 3.
+Through the programme students participate in practical, hands-on activities in challenging physical environments and gain both NCEA Unit and Achievement Standards at Level 2 and 3.

 We love school visits - and also support schools that are interested in establishing predator control at their own school.
 We can also provide educational presentations and fun, adventurous experiences for young and old when you visit Karioi.